-- 2) A page number-The page number is the sequential number of the page description in the merged PostScript® file 450 of the page to be rendered on the flat 456.
-The merged PostScript® file 450 is assumed to contain page descriptions in sequential order, wherein the first page description is page "0." - 3) Operands to the setvirtualdevice procedure-As explained in detail below, the setvirtualdevice procedure 15 also includes code in certain second user procedures to print establishes the appropriate virtual device as the current output device for a particular page.
-The setvirtualdevice procedure requires the following three operands, which are included in each entry in the entry list: - i) the scaling, translation and rotation factors which will be used to generate a "virtual [CTM]" which will properly position the selected page on the flat 456.
+2) A page number-The page number is the sequential number of the page description in the merged Postscript® file 450 of the page to be rendered on the flat 456.
+The merged PostScript® file 450 is assumed to contain page descriptions in sequential order, wherein the first page description is page "0."

+3) Operands to the setvirtualdevice procedure-As explained in detail below, the setvirtualdevice procedure establishes the appropriate virtual device as the current output device for a particular page.
+The setvirtualdevice procedure requires the following three operands, which are included in each entry in the entry list:

+- i) the scaling, translation and rotation factors which will be used to generate a "virtual [CTM]" which will properly position the selected page on the flat 456.
 These factors are listed as follows: [scale_x scale_y translate_x translate_y rotate]; - ii) the user space coordinates of the lower-left and upperright corners of the actual rendering area of the next page to be rendered on the flat 456.
 These corner coordinates will be used to generate a clipping path around the border of the page in the raster memory 452.
-The corner coordinates are listed as follows: [ClipllX ClipllY ClipurX ClipurY]; and - iii) the size (width and length) of the page to be rendered on the flat.
+The corner coordinates are listed as follows: [CliplIX CliplIY ClipurX ClipurY]; and - iii) the size (width and length) of the page to be rendered on the flat.
 The page size is listed as follows: [PageX PageY].
-(The page size is not necessarily equivalent to 35 the clipping path defining the rendering area of the page, as many demand printers are unable to place marks at the extreme edges of the page). - 4) A second user procedure ("offsets"): Like the first user comments, printer's marks (barcodes, watermarks, etc.) or other information or may be null.
+(The page size is not necessarily equivalent to the clipping path defining the rendering area of the page, as many demand printers are unable to place marks at the extreme edges of the page).

+4) A second user procedure ("offsets"): Like the first user procedure, the second user procedure may contain comments, printer's marks (barcodes, watermarks, etc.) or other information or may be null.
 In a preferred embodiment, however, for the first page on the flat, the second user procedure is used to "offset" the program to the next page to be rendered on the flat.

-For example, the merged Postscript® file generally contains many, many pages because it includes separate page descriptions for each variable page.
+For example, the merged PostScript[®] file generally contains many, many pages because it includes separate page descriptions for each variable page.
 Assume a simple four page book with three master pages and only one variable page.
-The book may be sent to 1,000 different people, with 50 describing the virtual device (the "virtual [CTM]").
-The different variable information for each person.
-Thus, the merged Postscript® file contains 1,003 page descriptions-3 master pages and 1,000 variable pages.
-Imposition-on-thefly with offsets allows for quick printing of the books pages that will not be included in each book.
+The book may be sent to 1,000 different people, with different variable information for each person.
+Thus, the merged PostScript[®] file contains 1,003 page descriptions-3 master pages and 1,000 variable pages.
+Imposition-on-the-fly with offsets allows for quick printing of the books because it "skips over" (i.e. does not RIP) the 999 variable pages that will not be included in each book.

-For imposition-on-the-fly with offsets, the second user procedure for the first entry in the instruction set contains a file object, an offset position and the PostScript® setfileposition operator.
+For imposition-on-the-fly with offsets, the second user procedure for the first entry in the instruction set contains a file object, an offset position and the Postscript® setfileposition operator.
 The offset position points to the next page description in the file that is to be included on the flat.
 (The offset positions were calculated and saved by the block 364 of FIG. 13.)
-The setfileposition operator repositions the current merged Postscript® file 450 to that offset position.
+The setfileposition operator reopens the current merged PostScript® file 450 to that offset position.

-Thus, the PostScript® instruction set format for 65 included as operands to the setvirtualdevice procedure. imposition-on-the-fly imposition of the present invention is as follows:
+Thus, the PostScript[®] instruction set format for imposition-on-the-fly imposition of the present invention is as follows:

-'''

-[ (FileName)
+[(FileName)

-[ { user procedure 1 }
+[{ user procedure 1 }

 page# { operands to setvirtualdevice }

 { FileObject offset setfileposition }

+]

-[ { user procedure 1}
+[{ user procedure 1}

 page# { operands to setvirtualdevice }

-{ user procedure 2-barcodes, watermarks, etc. }
+{ user procedure 2 - barcodes, watermarks, etc. }

-'''
+]

+]

-A sample imposition-on-the-fly with offsets instruction set is attached as Appendix I. The Appendix I instruction set a barcode.
+A sample imposition-on-the-fly with offsets instruction set is attached as Appendix I. The Appendix I instruction set also includes code in certain second user procedures to print 15 a barcode.

-Explanation of Variables
+Explanation of Variables: